sarfraznawaz2005/servermonitor/readme.md

 The package provides built-in web interface.
 You can customize the route of web interface in config file `'route' => 'servermonitor'`.
 Once done, you can visit Web Interface at url `http://yourapp.com/servermonitor`.
 Replace `servermonitor` with route you used.

+Other than commands, you can also use Web Interface to run new checks process for all or individual checks.

 ![Screen 1](https://github.com/sarfraznawaz2005/servermonitor/blob/master/screen1.gif?raw=true)

 ![Screen 2](https://github.com/sarfraznawaz2005/servermonitor/blob/master/screen2.gif?raw=true)